Model locks in Raiders vs. Chiefs picks, score prediction for NFL Week 7

-Raiders vs. Chiefs: Where to watch NFL Week 7, promos, betting odds, score prediction for Smith vs. Mahomes
+Raiders vs. Chiefs: Where to watch NFL Week 7, betting odds, promos, score prediction for Mahomes vs. Smith

 How to bet Chiefs vs. Raiders in the NFL Week 7 matchup on CBS and Paramount+